Petersheg/workout/readme.md

 I will work to improve the functionality such as

-1) Edit and Delete a particular workout
+1) Edit and Delete a particular workout.
-2) sort workout base on particular input
+2) sort workout base on particular input.
 3) Get an API to return workout address instead of using coordinates.
 4) Prolly indicate the distance of the workout from the source to destination on the map with a line.